FIREYAUTO/brass/README.md

 Brass has a creatable-element feature, which allows you to easily make your own classes for reusability.
 Here is an example of a brass createable-element:
 ```
-class BaseInput extends BrassCreatableElement { //This is a BaseInput class, which extends the BrassCreateableElement class
+class BaseInput extends BrassCreatableElement { //This is a BaseInput class, which extends the BrassCreatableElement class
 	constructor(Parent,Type,Properties={}){
     	super("input");
         for(let Name in Properties)this[Name]=Properties[Name];